 LEND programs are located throughout the United States.
 Training in LEND (Leadership Education in Neurodevelopmental and related Disabilities) philosophies is based on the nationally developed goals and objectives from Maternal & Child Health Leadership Competencies, a part of the Health Resources and Services Administration.
 LEND's are funded by the Maternal and Child Health Bureau.

-Find out more Utah Regional Lend and our unique partnership that conducts URLEND:
+Find out more Utah Regional LEND and our partners:

 University of Utah Health Sciences Center - Department of Pediatrics